Top 10 Reasons Movie Theaters May Be a Thing of the Past

 11 The “event” mentality deters casual moviegoers

-Since major franchises have large fanbases like Marvel, Star Wars, etc when the big movies come out there's a cultural desire to see them as soon as possible to avoid spoilers.
-Everyone wants to see the new Avengers movie on opening weekend as opposed to 2 weeks later.
-People will flock to the midnight showings, and it's impossible to ignore the marketing blitz, toy and merchandise tie-ins and internet buzz.
 A movie opening has become a major pop culture event.
 For that reason, audiences tend to flock to a movie on opening night.
-That creates problems for more casual moviegoers: instead of a relaxing movie, people now fight to get tickets to certain showings, rush to get good seating, and have to fight large crowds for everything from parking to going to the bathroom!
+That creates problems for more casual moviegoers.
+Instead of a relaxing movie, people now fight to get tickets to certain showings, rush to get good seating, and have to deal with large crowds for everything from parking to going to the bathroom.
 For a good portion of the population, that crowd mentality becomes a major deterrent from going to see a new release.

 12 In a movie theater, you can't pause or rewind the movie.

-This is bad because it's if you have to go to the bathroom for example, then you can't pause the movie.
+This is bad because if you have to go to the bathroom, for example, you can't pause the movie.
 You just have to go as quickly as possible and hope you don't miss a really good part.

 15 Long and awkward lines